sowdagar3/Steganography/README.md

-Staganography is data hiding technique, through which we can hide a piece of information in an object.Based on the nature of covering object Staganography is divided into Text Staganography,Image Steganography,Video Steganography,Audio Steganography etc.
+Steganography is data hiding technique, through which we can hide a piece of information in an object.Based on the nature of covering object Staganography is divided into Text Staganography,Image Steganography,Video Steganography,Audio Steganography etc.

 This repository contains required code and pretrained models to perform Image Staganography using an encoder architecture to embed a secret message into an image and a decoder architecture to extract the hidden message from the Stegastamp.These encoder and decoder architectures are trained with MIRFLICKR dataset.